dentarg/auth0-blog/_posts/2017-03-29-incrementally-changing-your-database-with-java-and-flyway.markdown

 ## What is Flyway

 [Flyway](https://flywaydb.org/) is a tool, developed by Boxfuse, that enables developers to apply version control practices to the database that supports a Java application.
-With it, we can tightly integrate plain SQL scripts in the lifecycle of an application, guaranteeing that its database will always be compatible without any manual intervention.
+With it, we can tightly integrate plain SQL scripts in the lifecycle of an application, guaranteeing that its database will always be compatible without manual intervention.

 ## How Does Flyway Works

 Flyway works by checking the current version of the database and by applying new migrations automatically before the rest of the application starts.
-Whenever a developer needs to change the schema of a database or to issue some changes to the data residing on it, they need to create a SQL migration in the directory read by Flyway.
+Whenever a developer needs to change the schema of a database, or to issue some changes to the data residing on it, they need to create a SQL migration in the directory read by Flyway.
 Usually this directory is `classpath:db/migration`, but one can change the default value if needed.

 Internally, Flyway controls the version of a database through records on a specific table in the database itself.
-The first time that Flyway runs (i.e. in the first migration), it creates a table called `schema_version` with the following definition:
+The first time that Flyway runs (i.e. in the first migration), it creates a table called `schema_version`, with the following definition:

 ```bash
 # column name  | column type